-Often bemoaned by drivers, but celebrated by cyclists, there are no taxes to be paid, tests to be taken or registrations to be registered.
+Often bemoaned by drivers but celebrated by cyclists, there are no taxes to be paid, tests to be taken or registrations to be registered when cycling.
 You can simply get on your bike and go.
 That being said, specific insurance such as our bicycle insurance offers you damage cover and public liability, so that you’re protected if you’re involved in an incident on the roads.

-However, legislation regarding e-bikes has recently changed in Northern Ireland.
-Pedal assisted E-bikes 25 km/h-250W are now considered a motor vehicle and users must register their e-bikes (with the DVLA), tax, insure, have a driving licence, and use an approved motorbike helmet.
+Legislation regarding e-bikes has recently changed in Northern Ireland.
+Pedal assisted e-bikes 25km/h-250W are now considered a motor vehicle and users must register their e-bikes with the DVLA, must tax and insure them, must have a driving licence, and must use an approved motorbike helmet.
 Due to the backlash, legislation to reverse this is currently underway.

 Did you know that you can get a fine of up to £1,000 if you are found to be unfit to cycle?
 This might not be the end of your troubles however.